 It still embarrasses me to admit that I only discovered Lord of the Rings in my twenties.
 The books were a landmark on my mother’s shelf, yet I never picked them up while living at home.
 And even when I finally did, I got stuck in the opening scenes twice and abandoned.
 This has never happened with any other book to me, and that’s saying something.
 (The only exception being, for some reason, The Hobbit.)
 It took the prospect of the upcoming movies and two good friends who both wanted to take me to the première of Fellowship of the Ring in order to finally find my way into the story – and once there, I never put it down until The End.

-Presently, I enjoy rediscovering children’s books and reading them with my young daughter.
-Like myself at her age, she is a great fan of Pippi Longstocking.
+Presently, I enjoy rediscovering children’s books and reading them with my daughter.
+As a preschooler, she was a great fan of Pippi Longstocking.
+Now she has moved on to Harry Potter.